adam-blakeney/P1-Meditation-Malta/README.md

  The Lighthouse developer tool was also used.

-I used these sites to continually assess my code during my project to clear any code errors early. i did a final check of my code at the end and was only left with this notice which is okay as i do not want a header in this position.
+I used these sites to continually assess my code during my project to clear any code errors early.
+I did a final check of my code at the end and was only left with this notice which is okay as i do not want a header in this position.
 ?insetn ss///

 ## Manual testing

-The maual testing i done was mainly carried ut by using the command {python3 -m http.server}. this gave me a preview of the website and the code ive just added. so this would show me if the code has actually worked whether or not if the code is written correcly or not.
+The maual testing i done was mainly carried ut by using the command {python3 -m http.server}. this gave me a preview of the website and the code ive just added.
+So this would show me if the code has actually worked whether or not if the code is written correcly or not.

-This also was a big help with CSS and sizing as i could see what colours work and pictures but also see if the content is being laid out in the way i want.
+This also was a big help with CSS and sizing as i could see what colours work and pictures but also see if the content is being laid out in the way I want.

-Using the inspect function was a second way for me to text the website. i would use this to see how the page would be displayed with diffrent screen sizes.
+Using the inspect function was a second way for me to text the website.
+I would use this to see how the page would be displayed with diffrent screen sizes.
-Using this i was able to adapt my code for mobile devices {MOTO g4 and iphone 12}.
+Using this I was able to adapt my code for mobile devices {MOTO g4 and iphone 12}.

 ## Bugs and Fixes

-during this project i ran in to countless bugs issues and things i would have to just take a different approch with as i couldnt get it how i wanted.
+during this project I ran in to countless bugs issues and things I would have to just take a different approch with as I couldnt get it how I wanted.

 Here i will explaian briefly a select few of them.

-the fist issue i encountered was getting the nav bar to stick to the top of the page. i spent alot of time reseaching this and experimenting. finally i got a resolution which seemed to be very different to sample solutions i found on the above websites. using the position: fixed element was my solution.
+The fist issue I encountered was getting the nav bar to stick to the top of the page.
+I spent alot of time reseaching this and experimenting.
+Finally I got a resolution which seemed to be very different to sample solutions I found on the above websites.
+Using the position: fixed element was my solution.

-the next large issue was my landing page was not filling the whole screen. i had cleared all the padding and margin at the top but was still unsatisfactory.
+The next large issue was my landing page was not filling the whole screen.
+I had cleared all the padding and margin at the top but was still unsatisfactory.
-Following this i was met with an issue of the page creating a horizontal scroll bar for alot of blank space on the side. this happened multiple times and following this project i will be looking to see how to avoid this in the future.
+Following this i was met with an issue of the page creating a horizontal scroll bar for alot of blank space on the side.
+This happened multiple times and following this project I will be looking to see how to avoid this in the future.

 ## Improvements

-There are three things i identified during my project and on review that i was unable to do, for lack of knowledge that i would have liked to incorporate.
+There are three things I identified during my project and on review that I was unable to do, for lack of knowledge that I would have liked to incorporate.
 I hope to learn how to do this to be able to incorporate in future projects.

 I would like to add share or print option to the ourtimes page.